Five must-see national trust properties

 3. Attingham Park, Shropshire

-Attingham Park is an elegant 18th-century mansion and estate that was built for the first Lord Berwick 1785.
-It has remained in the family ever since.
-It has a fascinating Picture Gallery roof, and you can learn about the family's history and their stories of love and neglect.
+Attingham Park is an elegant 18th-century mansion and estate that was built for the first Lord Berwick in 1785.
+It has remained in the family ever since and has a fascinating Picture Gallery roof.
+You can learn about the family's history and their stories of love and neglect.

-It's been 70 years since the park became a National Trust site, and in that time there has been lots of conservation work to ensure the building and estate continues to welcome the public through its doors.
+The park became a National Trust site over 75 years ago.
+In that time there has been lots of conservation work to ensure the building and estate continues to welcome the public through its doors.
 Each year the Park hosts many exciting events – from deer feeding to sporting events.

 4. Belton House, Lincolnshire